Swale Rail

-The branch line from Sittingbourne to Sheerness-on-Sea is an unusual community rail line in that it provides a basic half-hourly service to passengers.
 Sittingbourne and Kemsley are both famous for the paper production and while the mill at Sittingbourne has closed, Kemsley continues to flourish.

+Swale station gives access to marshland to explore and is also the closest station to the area of Iwade.
 The line passes through a mix of residential, industrial and salt marsh landscapes before reaching the historic town of Queenborough, once site of a royal castle and ferry services to Holland.
 The line terminates at Sheerness-on-Sea, once a naval dockyard and now home to a busy commercial port.

 Sheerness has also been a favourite destination for holidaymakers from London who could easily reach the Isle of Sheppey by train.
-View the current timetable

 There are many local attractions and places to visit along the Swale Rail line.